JeffVandrewJr/patron/README.md

 1. More granular control over subscription levels.

-<h2>Easy Install with a Single Command</h2>
+<h2>Easy LunaNode Installer</h2>

-If you installed BTCPay via LunaNode one-click installer, you can also install LibrePatron with a one-command installer!
-This method will also work on any BTCPay-Docker install so long as the source files are at `/root/btcpayserver-docker/`.
+If you installed BTCPay via LunaNode one-click installer, you can also install LibrePatron with a single extra command!
+This method will also work on any non-LunaNode BTCPay-Docker install so long as the source files are at `/root/btcpayserver-docker/`.

-Before installing, don't forget to point your domain's DNS to your LunaNode's IP address.
+Before installing, don't forget to point your domain to your LunaNode's IP address.
 (You perform this step with your domain registrar: GoDaddy, NameCheap, etc.) You must point both the main domain and the `comments` subdomain.
 So if you're hosting LibrePatron at `example.com`, both `example.com` and `comments.example.com` must point to your LunaNode's IP address.

 You would simply SSH into your LunaNode [(click here if you forgot how to do that)](https://github.com/JeffVandrewJr/patron/blob/master/ssh.md), and then:
 ```bash